dmauro22/Examples/README.md

 # Examples
 Examples of code

-Various programs that I have written in C, C++, and Python
+Various programs that I have written using C, C++, Python, SQL, etc